VojtaKing/tts/README.md

 ## Features

-- Simple GUI using Flet
+- Simple GUI using tkinter
 - Offline text-to-speech with pyttsx3
 - Lightweight and easy to use